rerun/rerun/modules/stubbs/README.md

 ### archive

-Create a self extracting archive script useful for launching a self contained rerun environment.
+Create a bash self extracting archive script (aka. a .bsx file) useful for launching a self contained rerun environment.
 Use `archive` to save a set of specified modules and the `rerun` executable into a single file that can easily